ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 - Indicate failure by [setting a global flag](https://en.wikipedia.org/wiki/Errno.h).
   This is a single flag shared by all functions in the program.
   The client programmer must know to watch that flag.
-  If the flag isn't checked right away, it might get overwritten by a different function call in which case the error is lost.
+  If the flag isn't checked right away, it might get overwritten by a different function call, in which case the error is lost.

 - Use [signals](https://en.wikipedia.org/wiki/C_signal_handling) if the operating system supports it.

 The operating system needed to be discovered.
-As programmers found themselves rewriting the same basic code over and over again, and much of that repeated code involved manipulating hardware and the attendant specialized knowledge required, it became clear that we needed a layer to eliminate this extra work--work that to some degree every program required.
+Programmers found themselves rewriting the same basic code over and over again.
+Much of that repeated code involved manipulating hardware.
+It became clear that we needed a layer to eliminate this extra work--work that virtually all programs required.

 A fundamental question that designers were trying to understand during this evolution was: